We need a new logo

 So, what other reasons might generate a logo change in an organization?

-Let’s briefly consider through some concrete examples what reasons or situations may trigger a company’s change of its logo.
+Let’s briefly consider some specific examples of what reasons or situations may trigger a company’s change of its logo.

 Reason 1: Merger or acquisition

 When companies merge or are bought by other companies, they need to re-design their logo for obvious reasons: the name changes and they represent something new.
-They need to find way to incorporate new elements and brand values in their new image.
+They need to find a way to incorporate new elements and brand values into their new image.

 A well-known case is the “LAN” — “TAM” fusión.
 The new name represents both companies while keeping the origin clear in the new brand.
-Moreover, it makes reference to “Latin America”.
+Moreover, it refers to “Latin America”.
 LATAMis then the name that appropriately illustrates this fusion, requiring the generation of a new logo.